oceantracker/oceantracker/installing/installing.md

 4. Either: Make conda  environment from given file

-This method is strongly recommended as it ensures version compatibility.
+This method is strongly recommended as it ensures  version compatibility amongst python modules.
 This conda link is useful.

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

+First open a conda prompt window,  or in liunx a ordinary command window.

 Note: In Windows may need to run conda prompt window as administrator to install packages.